Smallest Suffixient Sets: Effectiveness, Resilience, and Calculation: Additive Sensitivity of chi to String Operations

-The sensitivity to string operations has been studied for many repetitiveness measures \cite{AFI23,FRSU23,FRSU25,GILPST21,GILRSU25,attractors_combinatorics,NOU25,NU25}.
-It is desirable for a repetitiveness measure to not change much upon small changes in the sequence.
-Some repetitiveness measures are resistant to edit operations.
-For instance, $b$, $z$ and $g$ can only increase by a multiplicative constant after an edit operation \cite{AFI23}, though they increase only by $O(1)$ when prepending or appending a character.
-On the other hand, $r$ can increase by a $\Theta(\log n)$ factor when appending a character \cite[Prop.
+The sensitivity to string operations has been studied for many repetitiveness measures~\cite{AFI23,FRSU23,FRSU25,GILPST21,GILRSU25,attractors_combinatorics,NOU25,NU25}.
+A robust repetitiveness measure should not change much upon small changes in the sequence.
+For instance, $b$, $z$, and $g$ can increase only by a multiplicative constant after an edit operation~\cite{AFI23}, and they can increase only by a constant additive factor when prepending or appending a character.
+On the other hand, $r$ can increase by a $\Theta(\log n)$ factor when appending a character~\cite[Prop.
 37]{GILRSU25}.
-Other results have been obtained concerning more complex string operations, like reversing a string \cite{GILPST21}, or applying a string morphism \cite{FRSU23,FRSU25}.
+Other results have been obtained concerning more complex string operations, like reversing a string~\cite{GILPST21}, or applying a string morphism~\cite{FRSU23,FRSU25}.

-In this section we study how $\sre$ and $\chi$ behave in this respect.
-We start by proving the following useful lemma.
+In this section we study how $\sre$ and $\chi$ behave in this respect, focusing on additive sensitivity; the next section deals with multiplicative sensitivity.
+Overall, we obtain the following results on the additive sensitivity of $\chi$; the proof is given at the end of the section.